 How to Make Easy, No-Fail Fudge

-Adding an ingredient such as this marshmallow creme helps prevent this chemical reaction, and that’s what makes this recipe hard to beat.
-I do try to avoid additives such as corn syrup, but I don’t mind it once a year, especially when it prevents me from tossing away batches of ruined candy.
+- Adding an ingredient such as this marshmallow creme helps prevent this chemical reaction, and that’s what makes this recipe hard to beat.
+I do try to avoid additives such as corn syrup which I use in my English Toffee, but I don’t mind it once a year, especially when it prevents me from tossing away batches of ruined candy.

 Easter Fudge Lamb